boazmichaely/zero-trust/scenarios/Use Case Template.md

 **Example**:
 *By implementing Zero Trust, all service-to-service communication is authenticated and encrypted, and network policies enforce least-privilege access.*

+## Type of customer or industry (optional)
+*Identify the type of customer or industry where this use case is appliacble (Finance / Healthcare / Gov / Telco etc).
+Skip if this is applicable to everyone*

 ---

 # Example Use Case: Multi-Tenant SaaS Application